Overview

 Team-based care for the whole child

 Your child benefits from the multidisciplinary practice model used by Mayo Clinic Neurosurgery and Pediatric Neurosurgery.
 Your neurosurgeon consults with other specialists to provide exactly the care your child needs.
-The care team might include pediatric experts in anesthesiology, fetal and maternal medicine, neurology, hematology/oncology, urology, surgery, plastic surgery, otolaryngology, ophthalmology, physical medicine and rehabilitation, orthopedic surgery, and clinical genomics.
+The care team might include pediatric experts in anesthesiology, fetal and maternal medicine, neurology, hematology/oncology, urology, surgery, plastic surgery, otolaryngology, ophthalmology, pediatric rehabilitation, orthopedic surgery, and clinical genomics.
 Your care team works with you to develop a care plan based on your child's needs.
 This is what makes care at Mayo Clinic different: coordinated care and genuine collaboration.

 Your child's team might also include nurse practitioners, physical and occupational therapists, speech-language pathologists, patient educators, and child-life specialists.